-The most recent list of providers available on our website at mywha.org/MyCareDoctors.
+The most recent list of providers is available on our website at mywha.org/MyCareDoctors.

-If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.